hapsters/Home-Repository/General Information.md

 <h3 id="Purpose/Objective">Purpose/Objective</h3>

 The Mt.
-Lebanon Computer Club was created o provide students who have an interest in computers with an opportunity to gather and share knowledge, collaborate on simple projects, and possibly assist the school Technology
+Lebanon Computer Club was created to provide students who have an interest in computers with an opportunity to gather and share knowledge, collaborate on simple projects, and possibly assist the school Technology

 <h3 id="Meetings">Meetings</h3>